Directors

 Viola Karanja is the Senior Nursing Advisor for Partners In Health in Sierra Leone and a nurse-midwife with 30 years of experience.
 Viola holds a diploma in nursing and midwifery, a diploma in counselling psychology, a bachelor's degree in nursing, a master's in managerial psychology, and she is a Florence Nightingale Fellow.
 Viola has worked at various capacities and in different countries such as: Kenya, South Africa, South Sudan, Liberia, and currently in Sierra Leone.
 She has over 15 years of experience in leadership, 10 years experience as a cardiac nurse, and 3 years’ experience in midwifery.
 Viola’s passion is to mentor junior nurses into leadership as the future of nursing depends on nursing leadership.

-Ashley Mitchell (she/her) is the Assistant Director of Research for GAIN.
+Ashley Mitchell is the Assistant Director of Research for GAIN.
 She is a Global Health Sciences doctoral candidate at UCSF with a Master of Public Health from the University of Minnesota and a certificate in perinatal education from the Commonsense Childbirth School of Midwifery.
 Ashley has more than a decade of experience in reproductive and health equity program design, implementation, monitoring, and evaluation among marginalized groups.
 In addition to leveraging data that illuminates and illustrates inequitable practices, policies, systems, or structures surrounding childbirth, she is motivated to promote community-based solutions that are more effective, respectful, and comprehensive.

-Nelson Ntemang'ombe MwaleNelson Ntemang'ombe Mwale is the Midwifery Research Officer for GAIN with GAIA Global Health in Blantyre district and a Malawian nurse-midwife.
-Prior to becoming a midwife, Nelson studied at Blantyre Teachers Training College and graduated with a Certificate in initial primary teacher education in 2007.
+Nelson Ntemang'ombe Mwale is the Midwifery Research Officer for GAIN with GAIA Global Health in Blantyre district and a Malawian nurse-midwife.
+Prior to becoming a midwife, Nelson studied at Blantyre Teachers Training College and graduated with a certificate in primary teacher education in 2007.
 He worked as a primary school teacher for three years before enrolling in Kamuzu College of Nursing at the University of Malawi.
 Nelson graduated in 2015 with a BSc in nursing and midwifery.
 Nelson was part of the first GAIN training cohort in Neno district.
 His work in Malawi includes working in the operating room at Queen Elizabeth Central Hospital, as maternity in-charge at Neno District Hospital, and as Safe Motherhood Coordinator for Neno district.
 Nelson has been recognized twice as best midwife in Neno district and has represented Malawian nursing at international meetings.
-He holds a Master of Science in global health delivery from the University of Global Health Equity in Rwanda.
+He holds a Master of Science in Global Health Delivery from the University of Global Health Equity in Rwanda.

 Miranda Rouse is the Program Manager for GAIN.
-She has a Bachelor of Science in nutrition from Drexel University and a Master of Public Health from the University of Pennsylvania.
+She has a Bachelor of Science in Nutrition from Drexel University and a Master of Public Health from the University of Pennsylvania.
 Prior to pursuing her master’s degree, she was a Peace Corps Volunteer in Northwestern Province, Zambia from 2018-2020.
 While in Zambia, she collaborated on activities related to maternal and child health and nutrition, family planning, and HIV and malaria prevention.
 She is passionate about reproductive justice and access to reproductive health services, especially for adolescents and vulnerable populations.
 Her research interests include global reproductive health, maternal and neonatal health, and gender equity.

 Marshall Sackey is the Senior Pediatric and Neonatal Clinical Mentor for GAIN at Partners In Health in Liberia.
 He is a registered nurse in Liberia and holds associate and bachelor degrees in nursing, and a master's in healthcare management.
 He has over eight years of experience as a clinical nurse, and has worked with the Liberian Ministry of Health in more than six counties to strengthen staff capacity and deliver quality health services.
 He has gained valuable clinical knowledge in different departments and hopes to improve his leadership skills.
 He is working to integrate evidence-based practice in advanced clinical leadership and promote advanced nursing practices in hard-to-reach areas in Liberia.
 He is motivated by working with the underserved and vulnerable populations.

-Mphatso SayendaMphatso Sayenda is the Senior Nurse-Midwife Mentor for GAIN with Partners In Health/Abwenzi Pa Za Umoyo in Neno district, Malawi.
+Mphatso Sayenda is the Associate Cross-site Director for GAIN with Partners In Health/Abwenzi Pa Za Umoyo in Neno district, Malawi.
 She is a registered nurse-midwife and holds a bachelor’s degree in nursing and midwifery from Kamuzu College of Nursing.
 She worked as a midwife in-charge of Lisungwi Community Hospital and received an award for best midwife in organizing the ward, leading the maternity team, and improving the quality of midwifery care.
 As a GAIN mentor, she is responsible for mentoring midwives in four Neno district facilities.
 Mphatso mentors on the use of the WHO Safe Childbirth Checklist (SCC), modeling and teaching basic obstetric care, and developing quality improvement projects based on the needs or gaps identified in GAIN facilities.
 She is also involved at a national level in the adaptation and adoption of the SCC countrywide.
 In addition, she is working to reinforce infection prevention protocols in the clinical setting to improve obstetric outcomes, and emergency obstetric care and response.

 Luseshelo Fanny Simwinga is the Maternal and Newborn Health Program Coordinator for GAIN with GAIA Global Health in Blantyre district, Malawi and a state registered nurse-midwife.
-Luseshelo has vast experience in bedside maternal and newborn care and holds a Bachelor of Science in nursing and midwifery and a Master of Science in nursing and midwifery education from the University of Malawi Kamuzu College of Nursing.
+Luseshelo has vast experience in bedside maternal and newborn care and holds a Bachelor of Science in Nursing and Midwifery and a Master of Science in Nursing and Midwifery Education from the University of Malawi Kamuzu College of Nursing.
 She has worked in the public sector at Ntchisi District Hospital and Queen Elizabeth Central Hospital as a bedside midwife and a nurse-midwife leader.
 She previously worked as a district Safe Motherhood Coordinator, Maternal and Neonatal Health Quality Improvement Team Leader, and Quality of Institutionalized Care (QIC) Focal Person.
 She was one of 10 midwives under the International Confederation of Midwives (ICM) Young Midwife Leaders (YML) program for the 2019 – 2020 cohort, where she trained in leadership and mentorship.
 Luseshelo is a trainer in quality improvement, specialized newborn care education, Helping Babies Breathe (2nd edition), essential care of every baby, and essential care for small babies.
 She is also a champion provider and trainer in respectful maternity care (RMC), where she was working on a project which aimed to promote RMC at Ntchisi District Hospital in the central region of Malawi during her time in the ICM YML program.